 I’m always fascinated by old and broken things.
 One Christmas at my grandparents house I fell in love with an old pair of headphones.
 My grandpa conceded that buying quality the first time had payed off.
 Those headphones are probably twice my age.
 Another year I fell in love with the old green and grey screened Palm Pilot my parents had found while rooting around in our garage.
 A pet rock might have been more responsive but I rode the nostalgia wave until it ran out of gas.

 My feelings toward old junk are in many ways parallel to those of old books.
 I love everything about them.
 The dusty covers, the cracked spines, the yellowing pages.
-These old books capture more than the authors imagination but transport the reader into a different era with different values and different assumptions about the world.
+These old books capture more than the authors imagination transporting the reader into a different era with different values and different assumptions about the world.
 And the best of them are a breath of fresh air.